Methods

 Anteghini, M., Haja, A., Dos Santos, V. A. P. M., Schomaker, L., Saccenti, E. (2023).

-OrganelX web server for sub-peroxisomal and sub-mitochondrial protein localization and peroxisomal
+OrganelX web server for sub-peroxisomal and sub-mitochondrial protein localisation and peroxisomal

 target signal detection.
 Computational and Structural Biotechnology Journal 21, 128–133.